Thinking from the team

 The credentials and the methodology behind the work.

-Before your first conversation with us — or any adviser — these two concepts will change how you see your situation.
+Before your first conversation with us — or any advisor — these two concepts will change how you see your situation.

 Credential